zamanapp/prayers-call/docs/guide/one-time-calculator.md

 })
 ```

-You can find all the configuration reference in the [Config](../config.md)
+For configuration options, refer to the [Config](../config.md) section.

 ## Methods